sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

     The Rājāvallabha-maṇḍana and some other texts by Maṇḍana, seem to have been very popular.
 Within two centuries, after compilation, we find copies of his texts deposited in the invaluable library of Kavīndrācārya From Mewar, the works of Mandana found their way to Benares, the great nerve-centre (Marma-sthāna) of Indian culture.

-    From Benares, Mandana's works probably spread to other places [westwards](# "Apparently one of Mandana's works as published with diagrams by Bharati at Baroda, 1891, see P. K. Acharya: Op. cit., p.
-103.")as well as [eastwards.](# "The Rajavallabha-mandana was published by Raja Rādhākānta Deva in his Encyclopaedic Dictionary, शब्दकल्पद्रुमSabda-kalpa-druma.
-See under Silpa-sastram शिल्पशास्त्रम्") Mss. of his works are also met with in the [South,](# "Copious extracts from the Rupa-mandana have been made in TAGoninatha Rao: Elements of Hindu Iconography.
-Madras.") where they might have been easily carried from the Central India.
+    From Benares, Mandana's works probably spread to other places westwards[^13]as well as eastwards.[^14] Mss. of his works are also met with in the South,[^15] where they might have been easily carried from the Central India.
 Thus it is evident that Mandana's handbooks on architecture and sculpture, enjoyed considerable popularity with artists and craftsmen.

+[^13]: "Apparently one of Mandana's works as published with diagrams by Bharati at Baroda, 1891, see P. K. Acharya: Op. cit., p.
+103."

+[^14]: "The Rajavallabha-mandana was published by Raja Rādhākānta Deva in his Encyclopaedic Dictionary, शब्दकल्पद्रुमSabda-kalpa-druma.
+See under Silpa-sastram शिल्पशास्त्रम्"

+[^15]: "Copious extracts from the Rupa-mandana have been made in TAGoninatha Rao: Elements of Hindu Iconography.
+Madras."